 Mostly, I’ve thought of frugality as not much fun, where the overarching principle is to spend as little as possible.
 That, I believe, is one of the main reasons we see such a rapid shift away from saving and toward spending when economic tough times turn into economic good times.
 People just don’t like being frugal.
 They’ll do it while they have to, but not a moment longer.

 A better financial path begins with a better term, and the one I prefer is “money-smart.”
 Money-smart people:

 - Use a cash flow plan

 - Give generously

-- Ditch or avoid all other debt
+- Avoid all other debt

 - Build and maintain an emergency fund stocked with at least six months worth of living expenses

 - Invest 10-15 percent of monthly gross income for their later years

 - Know how to get great stuff at great prices, all the while realizing that the cheapest option may not actually be the most cost-effective option